charlesnathansmith/research/matryoska/api_log/README.md

 Copy the api_log directory into Pin's tools directory (pin\source\tools\) and build api_log.sln in Release mode for the same architecture as the target program.

+There is nothing special about the project files.
+If you have issues building, just make a copy of MyPinTool from Pin's tools directory and replace the source with api_log.cpp

 # Running

 You'll of course have to specify the full paths for these: